This Gingerbread Hot Chocolate is the best around! It has three secret ingredients that make it special and give it a gingerbread flavour.

 Good hot cocoa mix can cost a fortune to buy in stores.
 Making your own saves money.

-My family and I live in Canada so winters can be brutal here.
-We spend a fair amount of time outdoors so we love homemade hot chocolate when we come in from the cold.
+We live in Canada so winters can be brutal.
+My family spends a fair amount of time outdoors so we love making homemade hot chocolate when we come in from the cold.

 One of my personal faves is gingerbread hot chocolate.
-I love making it, especially around the holidays.
+I love making it, especially around the holiday season.